jackjackdaw/silex-tiny/README.md

 ### Twig Filter

 A custom Twig filter is also included in the package.
 It's just a one way transformation, at least at the moment.
+This is useful for transforming ids in the view layer of your application.

     // In twig template
     {{ 5 | tiny }} // E